 PSA Methodology

-Project Service Areas (PSAs) are in draft form and will continue to be refined this fall ahead of finalization for the BEAD Project Application.
-The methodology and model used to construct the PSAs are based on several pieces of data and information that are still coming into focus for MCA and necessitate the continued evolution of PSAs.
-Specifically, PSAs may be updated based on the following:
+Project Service Areas (PSAs) were continuously refined ahead of the BEAD Project Application.
+The methodology and model used to construct the PSAs are based on several pieces of data and information which necessitated the continued evolution of PSAs.
+Specifically, PSAs were updated based on the following:

 -

-NTIA’s curing/approval process for the BEAD State-Led Challenge Process data submission will ultimately determine which locations can be grouped into PSAs.
+NTIA’s curing/approval process for the BEAD State-Led Challenge Process data submission that ultimately determined which locations can be grouped into PSAs.

 -

-MCA greatly values feedback from prospective applicants and will solicit their thoughts during the Pre-Qualification Evaluation process.
+MCA accepted direct feedback from prospective applicants during the Pre-Qualification Evaluation process.

 -

-MCA's rapid deployment of broadband infrastructure grants in Maine and ongoing adjustments from other federal funding sources mean that BEAD-eligible locations and corresponding PSAs are still being finalized.
+Inclusion of the most up-to-data from MCA's rapid deployment of broadband infrastructure grants in Maine and ongoing adjustments from other federal funding sources.

 In general, there will be two types of PSAs in Maine: (1) grouped locations in less populous areas on the skirts of existing infrastructure, and (2) “noise” locations that cannot easily be grouped together and are not near any existing infrastructure.
 The expected types of infrastructure design required to connect every location will be dependent on characteristics of any given PSA.
 For example, one PSA could be close in proximity to other internet infrastructure and therefore can be reached by a line extension.
 Another PSA might be in a less dense area that requires additional backhaul to reach.